 Joe Fairless: Alright, let’s do it.
 First, a quick word from our Best Ever partners.

-Joe Fairless: Okay, Terry, a best ever book you’ve recently read?
+Joe Fairless: Best ever book you’ve recently read?

 Joe Fairless: Best ever way you like to give back?

-Joe Fairless: Best way the Best Ever listeners can get in touch with you and learn more about what you’ve got going on?
+Joe Fairless: How can the Best Ever listeners learn more about what you’ve got going on?